Thursday, May 5, 2022 (Updated Friday, August 19, 2022)

 Support for Protection and the Alleviation of Suffering

 The NVC Academy recognizes that, when opportunities for open dialogue that hold the needs of both sides in full do not exist, protective use of force may be warranted to protect life.
 We understand the choice of Ukrainians to resort to protective use of force under the current circumstances.
 We also recognize that no doubt, for at least some, their response to the Russian invasion does include enemy images and a desire to harm.
-We bring compassion and tenderness to this choice, knowing it's not ours to tell those who are harmed how to respond.
+There are two potential dangers that we see could be disturbing by developing enemy images: One extreme is the risk of a surge of unconstructive hatred.
+The other extreme is indifference and inaction in defending their country, people, land and property.
+We bring compassion and tenderness to this choice, recognizing the extreme circumstances the Ukrainian people are living with, and knowing it's not ours to tell those who are harmed how to respond.

 We express our heartfelt hope that the citizens of Russia will call upon their government to cease their military operations in Ukraine so that peace can be restored.
 We also recognize that many have done so, at great risk to themselves, and that thousands have been detained and suffer consequences to their courageous willingness to stand up to the government.

-We recognize that the pain is deep and that much support will be needed now, and in the future to support ongoing healing for all parties, Ukrainian, Russian, and others.
+We recognize that the pain is deep and that much aid will be needed now, and in the future to support ongoing healing for all parties, Ukrainian, Russian, and others.

-We request that members of the Nonviolent Communication (NVC) community and individuals, groups, and organizations around the world pause to connect with their deepest human values and compassionate intentions and, from this place, take specific, positive steps to contribute, in every way that they can, to the peaceful resolution of war and to the short- and long-term wellbeing of all those affected by the war in the Ukraine, Russia, and elsewhere in the world.
+We request that members of the Nonviolent Communication (NVC) community and individuals, groups, and organizations around the world pause to connect with their deepest human values and compassionate intentions.
+From this place, take specific, positive steps to contribute to the short- and long-term wellbeing of all those affected by the war in Ukraine, including sharing the values of independence and territorial integrity of Ukraine and supporting them in resisting Russian forces by providing moral, financial, defense, and political support from democratic governments and people across the world.

-It is our hope that we, as humans, connect with our deepest universal human needs and make choices that support peace, harmony, connection, and healing in the spirit of awareness, self-responsibility, and choice, and in keeping with their deepest sense of integrity.
+It is our hope that we, as humans, connect with our deepest universal human needs and make choices that support peace, harmony, connection, and healing in the spirit of awareness, self-responsibility, and choice, and in keeping with our sense of integrity.

-The NVC Academy recognizes that those who have suffered may well, in their raw anguish, be experiencing strong emotions including hatred.
+The NVC Academy recognizes that those who have suffered may well, in their raw anguish, be experiencing strong emotions including hatred toward Russian aggressors.
 We invite you to offer empathy and support and to hear the severity of their pain.

 While it is extremely painful to accept that fellow humans can contribute to such suffering, we strive to hear and acknowledge this pain so that those who have suffered or are suffering can be seen and heard.
 We hope that by offering our empathic presence, we can support healing.